team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 getUniqueColors is a function.
 We can tell because:

-1. It is defined using the `function` keyword
+1. It is declared with the `function` keyword
-2. It has a name `getUniqueColors`
+2. It has a name, `getUniqueColors`
-3. It has parameters defined `(imagePath, options = {})`
+3. It has parameters defined in `(...)`, in this case `imagePath` and `options`
-4. It contains logic and returns a value
+4. It contains logic and operations within the `{...}` function body

-So in summary, getUniqueColors is a named function that accepts parameters, contains logic, and returns a value.
-Therefore it is a function.
+So based on these characteristics, we can determine that getUniqueColors is a function.

 ### Quality of Code